Kathryn Strutynski

-Kathryn Betty Strutynski (née Latimer) (5 February 1931 – 9 April 2010) was a mathematician and computer scientist, and attended University at Brigham Young University and the Naval Postgraduate School.
+Kathryn Betty Strutynski (née Latimer) (5 February 1931 – 9 April 2010) was a mathematician and computer scientist, and attended university at Brigham Young University and the Naval Postgraduate School.
 Besides jobs at Pan Am Airways and Bechtel Corporation, she worked at Digital Research, where she contributed to the development of CP/M, the first mainstream operating system for microcomputers.

 Early life and education

 Kathryn Betty Latimer was born on 5 February 1931 in Nephi, Utah, USA.
 Her father was Andrew Hans Latimer and her mother Henrietta Norton.

 Latimer obtained an undergraduate degree in mathematics from Brigham Young University in 1953, and taught high school mathematics in Utah for two years.

 Career

 In the early 1950s, she moved to San Francisco, where she worked at Pan Am Airways doing research.
 Kathy eventually became responsible for all the charter bids at the Western Division of Pan Am.
 When Pan Am consolidated its offices in New York Latimer was the only woman to be offered moving expenses to relocate to New York, but she declined the offer.

 After Pan Am, Kathryn Latimer worked at McGraw-Hill and the estimating department of Bechtel Corporation.
 When the company decided to purchase a mainframe computer, Latimer was sent to take every class given at IBM.
 In 1952 and 1953, she built the company's first database retrieval system, with 10 engineers working under her charge, renting computer time since they did not have a mainframe computer at that time.
 The database was used for a period of ten years.
 In 1958, she married Alfred Waldemar Strutynski.

 Kathryn Strutynski's husband moved to Monterey, California to work for the County of Monterey as an auditor.
 The couple lived in Carmel Village, where she worked at the Naval Postgraduate School (NPS) since 1967 and completed a master's degree program in computer programming at the same time.
 Strutynski was given system responsibility for the VM operating system at the NPS.
 At the same time, Gary Kildall also taught at the NPS and was interested in operating systems.
-They became friends, studied and made unofficial changes to the IBM VM-360 and 370.
+They became friends, studied and made unofficial changes to CP/CMS and VM/370.